The highest and most spectacular marathon in the world, supporting the charity Community Action Nepal

 This event is tough, mentally and physically, because of the altitude.
-The start is at the Gorak Shep 5184m, the highest habitation in the valley and close to Everest Base Camp.
+The start is at the Gorak Shep 5184m, the highest habitation in the Khumbu valley, the original Everest Base Camp.
 The finish is at the Sherpa town of Namche Bazaar, 3446m.

 The terrain is varied - some of the paths are paved and wide enough to pass the Yak trains that will be travelling up and down the valley.
 The rest of the route consists of glacial morraine; sandy scree, uneven tracks, stony staircases, narrow suspension bridges and exposed paths contouring the mountains, way above the river.